Latest Update of 11 November 2025, Published in June 2025

 What Is Tariff Stacking?

 Tariff stacking occurs when multiple tariffs apply to the same imported product under separate trade actions.
-For example, a car part from abroad might face a national security tariff under Section 232, plus an additional tariff targeting border issues.
+For example, an input from abroad might face a national security tariff under Section 232, plus the additional “reciprocal tariff”.
 This creates cumulative duties that increase the product's final effective rate.

 Do All US Tariffs Stack Up?

 No. While some tariffs apply cumulatively, others are mutually exclusive.
-In late April 2025, Executive Order 14289 established rules governing cumulative application, often called "stacking" multiple tariffs on imported products.
+In April 2025, Executive Order 14289 first established rules governing cumulative application, often called "stacking" multiple tariffs on imported products.
 EO 14289 created a hierarchy where certain tariff regimes supersede others and cannot stack.
 However, not all regimes are covered by the order.
-The ones that are not covered by any rule can cumulatively apply on top of any other applicable tariff.
+Those not covered by any rule can cumulatively apply on top of any other applicable tariff.

 Which And How Do US tariffs Stack?

-When an imported product faces Section 232 tariffs on auto or autoparts, it will NOT be subject to Section 232 tariffs on aluminium, Section 232 tariffs on steel, or IEEPA tariffs on imports from Canada or Mexico.
+When an imported product faces Section 232 tariffs on auto or autoparts, or Section 232 tariffs on MHDVs, MHDVPs, and buses, it will NOT be subject to Section 232 tariffs on aluminium, Section 232 tariffs on steel, Section 232 tariffs on copper, Section 232 tariffs on timber, or IEEPA tariffs on imports from Canada, Mexico, Brazil and India.
+In a nutshell, Section 232 transport tariffs (auto and MHDVs) supersede Section 232 materials tariffs (aluminium, copper, steel, timber) and IEEPA tariffs.

 3. Proportional Application of Steel/Aluminium Tariffs and Treatment of Non-Metal Content

-The 3 June guidance states that Section 232 steel and aluminium tariffs and other additional tariffs can now apply to the same product based on its content.
-Section 232 tariffs now only apply to the steel and aluminium content of imported products.
-Non-steel and aluminium content faces applicable additional tariffs (for instance, reciprocal tariffs).
-Previously, Section 232 steel and aluminium tariffs applied to the full value of imported products containing those metals.
+The 3 June and 31 July guidances state that Section 232 steel, aluminium and copper tariffs and other additional tariffs can now apply to the same product based on its content.
+Section 232 tariffs now only apply to the metal content of imported products.
+Non-steel, aluminium, and copper contents face applicable additional tariffs (for instance, reciprocal tariffs).

 Simultaneously, the measure expands the potential for other duties on non-metal portions previously exempt under Section 232.
 Under the original EO 14289 hierarchy, reciprocal tariffs did not apply to products already facing Section 232 tariffs (50%).
 This development could worsen market access for foreign products when additional duties exceed Section 232 rates, as occurred with China's reciprocal tariffs (125%) before the temporary suspension on 14 May 2025.